Skip to main content Skip to main navigation

 Extent

-0.01 Linear Feet in one folder located in Box 2.
+0.01 Linear Feet in one folder located in Box 2 and in one oversize prints box.

 Scope and Contents